Bacon's Castle |

 (1619 - 1622), Berkeley Plantation

 A seven-foot high palisade surrounded the 400-acres of the original townsite.
 Named after Richard Berkeley.
 Attacked during the 1622 Indian raids.
-The present mansion was built in 1726.
+The present manor house was built in 1726.

 Harrison's Landing Defenses